Legal

 4. Legal Basis for Processing

-Under UK GDPR, we rely on the following lawful bases to process your personal data:
+Under UK GDPR, I rely on the following lawful bases to process your personal data:

 - Legitimate interests — responding to business enquiries you have initiated